PlaceBasedCarbonCalculator/PlaceBasedCarbonCalculator.github.io/manual/index.md

 Clicking on any postcode will display the report card for that postcode with more details.

+*Note* Postcode boundaries are copyright of Royal Mail and so we cannot provide data download of the post code data.

+The map has gaps where no data is available this can because all the buildings within the postcode are non-domestic or because there are only a few domestic properties within the postcode and so data has been suppressed to protect privacy.

 <!-- /#retrofit-postcodes -->

 <!-- #retrofit-epc-dom -->